 Here's my list of next steps for this research project:

-- Code the open-ended responses into one of two categories:
+- Code the open-ended responses into one of two tags:

 - Crisply defined activities (somewhat objective on my end.
 More normalizing than interpreting.)